PianothShaveck/LLM_Playground/README.md

 - Toggle between light and dark themes.
 - Create shareable links for chats using GitHub Gists.
 - Change the role of messages between user, assistant, and system.
+- Enable, disable, or automate web searches to enrich responses.

 ## Key Features